MichelFR/MqDockerUp/README.md

   password: "12345678"
   connectTimeout: 60
   protocolVersion: 5
-  qos: 2
-  retain: false
 ```
 The `mqtt` section contains the following parameters:

-- `ha_discovery`: Specifies whether or not to enable Home Assistant discovery.
 - `connectionUri`: The URL of the MQTT broker to connect to.
 - `topic`: The MQTT topic to publish updates to.
 - `clientId`: The MQTT client ID to use when connecting to the broker.